bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Sjors: 00:20:46

-Well, you could say it's annoying for the landlord to have to send you an email with an address every month.
+You could say it's annoying for the landlord to have to send you an email with an address every month.

 Aaron: 00:20:51